oldstuffs/configs/README.md

 }
 ```
 ### onCreate()
 The method runs before the file and the managed load.
-You can't use getString or other method in the case.
+You can't use getString or other methods in the method.
 ```java
 @Config(
     name = "config",